Excelsior Service Fellowship Program

 • Mid to late February: interviews conducted by schools

-• March 1: nominations from partner schools due to the NYS Center for Recruitment & Public Service
+• March 1: nominations from partner schools due to the NYS Department of Civil Service

-• March: final interviews conducted by NYS Center for Recruitment & Public Service
+• March: final interviews conducted by NYS Department of Civil Service

 • Early April: nominees notified of whether they are moving forward as a finalist